fengyuanchen/cropper/README.md

 #### build.cropper

-This event will be triggered when the Cropper start to build.
+This event will be fired when the Cropper start to build.

 #### built.cropper

-This event will be triggered when the Cropper was built.
+This event will be fired when the Cropper was built.

 #### render.cropper

-This event will be triggered when the cropping zone was changed by move, resize or crop.
+This event will be fired when the cropping zone was changed by move, resize or crop.

 ### Removed events